luka-gi/multipurposecamera/EE_team/multipurpose_cam_main/utils/test_equipment/README.md

-Thanks to the Mechanical team for making thees scripts using many different libraries!
+Thanks to the Mechanical team for making these scripts using many different libraries!